adurand

 He is currently working on several projects including several articles and chapters and one book project on Brazilian novelist Jorge Amado (The French Jorge Amado).
 Dean Durand's teaching and research are closely linked because they feed each other.
 Durand believes in presenting his students with a practical aspect of everything they learn.
 It is especially important in literature because it shows students how useful reading, writing, analytical skills, and the manipulation of fiction and reality are in any job.
 In addition, Durand especially enjoys serving as advisor or committee member for theses and dissertations.

-Dean Durand serves on the Board of Directors of the American College of the Mediterranean, and on the Board of Directors of Arizona Humanities.
+Dean Durand serves on the Board of Trustees of the IAU/American College of the Mediterranean, as Chair of the Eller Executive Education's Board of Directors, and has served on the Board of Directors of Arizona Humanities (2017-2023).
+He is an elected member of the Modern Language Association's Executive Council (2025-2029).

 At the University of Arizona, Dean Durand was awarded the Richard Ruiz Diversity Leadership Faculty Award (2017), the Distinguished Africana Studies Service Award (2016), the African American Community Council’s Distinguished Faculty Award (2015), the Honors College's Five Star Faculty Award (2013), and was named Distinguished Fellow at the Honors College (2014).
-The French Government made Durand a Knight in the order of the Palmes Académiques (2007).
+The French Government made Durand a Knight (2007) and an Officer (2024) in the order of the Palmes Académiques .